mtkelleher/phg_v2_analysis/README.md

 ### Script Features

+- Designed for **homozygous/haploid imputation** output from PHG.
+- Marks missing haplotypes as `"."` and reference alleles as `"0"`.
+- If a reference sample is used in imputation, specify the reference sample name as it appears in the hVCF headers in the optional `--reference_sample_name`.
 - Uses imputed genotype calls only when the reference range listed in the ALT header matches the data line's position.
-- Accounts for edge cases where a single parent haplotype may be imputed at different reference ranges.
+This is for edge cases where a parent haplotype may be imputed at different reference ranges then the one assigned to itself.
-- Marks missing haplotypes as `"."` and reference alleles as `"0"`.
-- Designed for **homozygous/haploid imputation** output from PHG.